genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 **Action**: to perform quality control (QC) of raw sequencing reads.
 According to the "garbage in, garbage out" rule, if we begin our analysis with poor quality reads, we should not expect great results at the end.
-Luckily, there are a few procedures that can be used to improve the data quality if that proves to be unsatisfactory.
+This is why QC is the essential first step of any analysis.

-The tool used for raw reads quality check is **FastQC Report** application, based on the `FastQC tool`_ developed by Simon Andrews at the Babraham Institute.
+The **FastQC Report** application is based on the `FastQC tool`_ developed by Simon Andrews at the Babraham Institute.

 .. _FastQC tool: http://www.bioinformatics.babraham.ac.uk/projects/fastqc/
 .. image:: images/fastqc_report.png

-The quickest way to perform the quality assessment of your data in Genestack is via the public data flow `Raw Reads Quality Control`_.
+The quickest way to perform quality assessment of your data in Genestack is via the public data flow `Raw Reads Quality Control`_.

 .. _Raw Reads Quality Control: https://platform.genestack.org/endpoint/application/run/genestack/dataflowrunner?a=GSF3778184&action=viewFile